elykittytee/TEALS-Python-Rewrite/Unit 2/01_lesson/student.md

 ### 3. Lab

 * Practice predicting what casting will do to inputs.
+* Create a program that halves an inputted value.
-* Create a halving program, and a variant of the same program that converts any fractional output values to whole numbers.
+* Modify the same program that converts any fractional output values into whole numbers.
-*

-### 4. Debrief

-* Check student progress and completion of the lab, wrap up by taking any final questions.